Kabster17/Mask-Detection-Case-Study/README.md

 tiny-yolov3.weights – final trained weights
 obj.names – names file (containing the class names)
 Parameters to check and change in the testing scripts:
 confThreshold (confidence threshold), nmsThreshold (non-maximum suppression threshold), whT (width and height of the image input)

+**Usage:**
+- For Image / Video Testing
+1. Try to keep the video files and image files within the same directory of the detection scripts or specify the path of the image/video referenced to the detection scripts
+2. The scripts are annotated and comments have been added for clarity
+3. Changeable parameters such as the Confidence threshold for detections and NMS threshold are defined accordingly
+4. Run the scripts to perform the detections on Image/WebCam/Video
+5. 'Esc' key function is used to destroy the windows

 ## Problems – Cause - Solutions